-The Firm's most significant concentration risk is revenue concentration risk, which exists through a lack of diversity in CBL's revenue streams; the Firm earns revenue from a limited number of customers.
-Therefore, a failure or loss of a customer could result in a loss of all revenue.
+The Firm's most significant concentration risk is revenue concentration risk, which exists through a lack of diversity in IML's revenue streams; the Firm earns revenue solely from entities within the ICE Group under common control.
+Therefore, a failure or loss of this interconnected customer base could result in material revenue reductions.

-As part of the Firm's Internal Capital Adequacy and Risk Assessment ("ICARA") process, scenario testing has been performed to ensure that the Firm can withstand a loss of all revenue and maintain sufficient own funds and liquid assets without the need for additional capital injection for a 3-year forecast period.
+As part of the Firm's Internal Capital Adequacy and Risk Assessment ("ICARA") process, scenario testing has been performed to ensure that the Firm can withstand failure of its largest customer and maintain sufficient own funds and liquid assets.